darrarski/sort-swift-imports/README.md

 - Use `SortSwiftImportsMacApp` scheme to build and run the macOS application.
 - Use `SortSwiftImportsMacApp` scheme to run all tests on macOS.
+- Use `SortSwiftImportsIOSApp` scheme to build and run the iOS application.
+- Use `SortSwiftImportsIOSApp` scheme to run all tests on iOS simulator.
 - Use `SortSwiftImportsXcodeExtension` scheme to build and run the Xcode Source Editor Extension.
 - Use `AppIcon` scheme for building & previewing the app icon in Xcode.
 - Use `ExportAppIcon` scheme for exporting the app icon into asset catalog.